-Once years ago, when I was six years old, visiting my aunt and uncle in Washington D.C., I ate an entire box of Ritz crackers.
+Once when I was six years old, visiting my aunt and uncle in Washington D.C., I ate an entire box of Ritz crackers.

 Have you ever had white fish, baked with a Ritz cracker topping?
 It's such a standard in New England that you'll even find a Ritz cracker and butter mixture already packaged in plastic containers for sale at fish markets.

 Can you use a different cracker?
 I don't think so.
 You can, of course, but it just won't taste the same.

-Baked Cod with Ritz Cracker Topping Recipe
+Baked Cod with Ritz Cracker Topping

 Any white, lean fish will work with this recipe.
 In New England, cod, haddock, pollock and hake are traditional, but walleye, catfish, bass, snapper, Pacific rock cod, striped bass or Gulf Coast redfish will all work.

-- 2 pounds skinless cod fillets
+2 pounds skinless cod fillets

-- 1 sleeve of Ritz crackers (about 34 crackers)
+1 sleeve Ritz crackers (about 34 crackers)

-- 5 Tbsp unsalted butter
+5 tablespoons unsalted butter

-- Lemon and parsley for garnish (optional)
+Lemon and parsley for garnish, optional

 Preheat the oven to 350°F. Grease a small baking pan or casserole pan with butter or a little oil.
 Rinse off the fish fillets with cold water, pat dry.
 Use long nose pliers to remove any pin bones from the fillets.

-Place in the oven and bake for 20 minutes, or until the fish flakes easily.
-(Thin fillets may take less time, very thick fillets may take longer.)
+Place in the 350°F oven and bake for 20 minutes, or until the fish flakes easily.
+(Thin fillets may take less time, very thick fillets may take longer.)Serve:

 Serve the fish with lemon and parsley.